centrifugal/documentation/server/client_protocol.md

 ### Private channel subscriptions.

-As you could see successful connect response body has `client` field - a unique client connection issued by Centrifugo to this particular client connection.
+As you could see successful connect response body has `client` field - a unique connection ID issued by Centrifugo to this particular client connection.
 It's important because it's used when obtaining private channel sign.